Azure/azure-sdk-for-js/sdk/communication/communication-verified-recipients/README.md

-Verification README

 # Azure Communication Verified Recipients client library for JavaScript

-The Verified Recipient library allows users to verify numbers for send messages or calling.
+The Verified Recipient library allows users to verify the phone number of recipients before sending messages or making calls to the phone number.

 ## Getting started